willfurnass/sheffield_hpc/hpc/flight-desktop.rst

     localhost:5911

-Click *Connect*, you will then be prompted for a password which was given in the previous output.
+Click *Connect*, you will then be prompted for the VNC session password.

 .. caution::

-    Do not enter your university credentials password.
+    Do not enter your normal university account password, use the password which was given in the previous output.

 You should now see a desktop within a window, as below.
 This desktop is running within the interactive session we requested on Stanage.

 .. image:: /images/flight_desktop_session.png

 You can click *close* on the error dialog.
-Then open a terminal at the bottom of the screen which will rejoin the interactive session you first requested.
+Then open a terminal at the bottom of the screen which will open inside the interactive session you first requested.

 When you are finished, close VNC Viewer then return to the terminal within which you started ``Flight Desktop`` and log out or continue with other tasks.